-The clinical program, and the psychology department in general, depend on email for main communications.
-You must have an active email account registered with the Clinical Program Office and the Department Main Office, that you check daily.
+The Clinical Program and the Department of Psychology in general, depend on email for main communications.
+You must have an active email account registered with the Clinical Program Office and the Department Main Office that you check daily.
 It is your responsibility to ensure that you receive important communications.